i-love-flamingo/flamingo-commerce/cart/Readme.md

 ### Configurations

-For all possible configurations you can check the `module.go` (CueConfig function) As always you can also dumo the current configuration with the "config" Flamingo command.
+For all possible configurations you can check the `module.go` (CueConfig function) As always you can also dump the current configuration with the "config" Flamingo command.

 Here is a typical configuration
 ```yaml